 Why do I have to pay for a damp and timber survey in Birmingham?

-Birmingham Damp Proofing, Woodworm Treatment & Dry Rot Eradication Specialists.
+Birmingham Damp Proofing, Woodworm Treatments & Dry Rot Eradication Specialists

 Certified Damp and timber Surveyor carrying out Damp and Timber Surveys Throughout Birmingham, Wolverhampton and The Midlands.